 • Plan an exciting future of saying “yes” to life-giving opportunities

 Learn how to stop pleasing everyone else and say “yes” to yourself.

-Boundaries for Women will show you how to love others without neglecting yourself.
+Learn how to love others without neglecting yourself.

 This online course features three self-guided videos that are 20 – 30 minutes each.
 View at your own pace and move as fast as your schedule allows.